gottreu/playing-with-music-with-perl/slidey.md

 }
 ```
 ???
-i definietely think of drum patters like this
+I definitely think of drum patters like this

 it's piano roll like
 ---